Is Premium Gas Worth It?

 $0 — no benefit for most cars

-For the vast majority of cars on Canadian roads, the answer is no. If your owner's manual says "regular unleaded" or "87 octane," using premium provides zero benefit.
-Premium gas does not clean your engine, does not improve fuel economy, and does not make your car faster.
-Modern engine management systems are designed to run optimally on the fuel grade specified by the manufacturer.
+For the vast majority of cars on Canadian roads, the answer is no. If your owner’s manual says "regular unleaded" or "87 octane," using premium provides zero benefit.
+Premium gas does not clean your engine, does not improve fuel economy, does not extend engine life, and does not make your car faster.
+Modern engine management systems are calibrated to run optimally on the fuel grade specified by the manufacturer.

 The key distinction is between "premium required" and "premium recommended."
-If your manual says required, you must use premium — the engine has a high compression ratio that needs the higher octane to prevent knocking.
-This is common in luxury and sports cars.
+If your manual says required, you must use it — the engine has a high compression ratio that needs higher octane to prevent knocking.
+This is common in luxury and sports cars (BMW, Mercedes, Porsche, many Audi models, Lexus performance trims).
 If it says recommended, the engine can safely use regular fuel.
-It will automatically adjust ignition timing, and you may lose a small amount of horsepower, but you will save hundreds of dollars per year with no engine damage.
+It will automatically adjust ignition timing — you may lose a marginal amount of horsepower (usually unnoticeable in daily driving), but you’ll save hundreds per year.

 Pros